DarraghReid/eden/README.md

 [part 1](https://www.youtube.com/watch?v=NyZSIhzz5Do) video which added to my understanding of targeting multiple elements for moving.

+* [Stack Overflow](https://stackoverflow.com/) member, Jor, contributed some code in the comments of [this post](https://stackoverflow.com/questions/13152578/create-a-draggable-div-in-native-javascript) which greatly helped in my understanding of how to target elements on touch screens.

+As is evident from comparing my code to the code from the sources above, my code is very different.

+    This is partly because of the complexity of my project as opposed to the explanatory code referenced above.
+Of course, all functions, variables, classes and ids have been changed.
+However, much more needed to be done to implement moveable and resizeable functionality into my project, as well as to include the removable functionality.
+An added layer of complexity of the functionality being written for elements that don't yet exist in the DOM also had to be dealt with.

+    Further details of the bugs encountered in the project can be found in the Known Bugs Section of the [TESTING.md](/TESTING.md)

 ### Content
 * All content is was created by the developer.